 Many industries still depend on legacy applications to run their businesses, from finance to manufacturing.
 Confluent 3.2 includes a new client to support legacy Java Message Service (JMS) applications consuming and producing directly from Kafka.
 To further secure deployments we’ve also added data-in-transit encryption on the Confluent REST Proxy.
-JMS is available in Confluent Enterprise, and the REST Proxy is available in Confluent Open Source.
+JMS is available in Confluent Platform, and the REST Proxy is available in Confluent Open Source.

 .NET and JMS expand our list of supported clients in Java, Python, Go, and C++, which are rigorously tested for performance and reliability and fully support the Apache Kafka protocol.
 Additionally, Python now integrates with the Confluent Schema Registry in addition to Java and C++.

 The new Confluent S3 Connector simplifies cloud-native and bridge-to-cloud deployments, leveraging the Kafka Connect API to write to S3.
 The S3 connector guarantees exactly once delivery, writes Avro and JSON, supports date and time based partitions, and can automatically infer and evolve data formats and schemas based on events in Apache Kafka.
 Learn More